tkerby/flipperzero-firmware-wPlugins/docs/Technical_Details.md

 ## Can I perform modifications to my card with this application (e.g. changing my balance)?

 Short answer: **No you cannot and it will not be supported.**
-This would not only be illegal, it would also raise ethical questions.
+This would not only be illegal, it would also be unethical.

 If you lack a strong moral compass: Changes to the balance are traceable, since every card has a KS-Nummer (which is a decimal representation of the UID, see `uid_to_ksnr()` in `udecard.c`).
 **It is tracked at every checkout.**